alvarosf07/computer-science-DSA/3) Algorithms/1) Algorithmic Programming Techniques/6) Greedy/README.md

 3. **Optimality:** While greedy algorithms do not guarantee optimal solutions in all cases, they can often find solutions that are close to optimal or satisfactory for many practical purposes.

+4. **No Backtracking:** Once a decision is made, it's not reconsidered later.

 <br/>